Bart M.J. Szewczyk

 - Federal Courts

 Before joining the Columbia Law School faculty, Szewczyk was a senior associate in international arbitration and appellate litigation at Wilmer Cutler Pickering Hale & Dorr LLP in Washington, DC (2006-2007, 2009-2012) and an adjunct professor at the George Washington University Law School (2011-2012), where he taught courses on international law and international organizations.
-He clerked for Vice-President Peter Tomka and Judge Christopher Greenwood at the International Court of Justice in The Hague (2008-2009) and for Judge Leonard I. Garth at the U.S. Court of Appeals for the Third Circuit (2007-2008).
+He clerked for then Vice-President Peter Tomka and Judge Christopher Greenwood at the International Court of Justice in The Hague (2008-2009) and for Judge Leonard I. Garth at the U.S. Court of Appeals for the Third Circuit (2007-2008).
 Szewczyk was also a visiting fellow at the EU Institute for Security Studies and a consultant in the United Nations Office of Strategic Planning.